mgckind/somsphere/README.md

 ## Requirements

 Beside standard libraries ([numpy](http://www.numpy.org/), [matplotlib](http://matplotlib.org/), [scipy](https://www.scipy.org/))  to run in spherical coordinates it also needs [healpy](https://healpy.readthedocs.io/en/latest/), a library to deal with spherical coordinates and spherical tesellations.
+This last requirement is optional

 ## Examples